 Habitat and Ecology

-It lives in pine-fir forest, where it is terrestrial.
+It is a terrestrial species that lives in pine-fir forest.
 It is not found in severely disturbed habitats, and can tolerate only very slight selective logging.
 It reproduces by direct development.
+It has been found under rocks and logs and under loose bark of fallen logs and stumps (Bille 2009).

 Red List Status